James Madison Preparatory School

-James Madison Preparatory School (abbreviated as JMPS) is a charter school started in 2000 in Tempe, Arizona.
-The school was co-founded by brothers Stephen Batchelder and David Batchelder and serves grades 6–12.
+James Madison Preparatory School (abbreviated as JMPS) was a charter school in Tempe, Arizona, serving grades 6–12.
+Co-founded by brothers Stephen Batchelder and David Batchelder, the school opened in 2000 and closed at the end of the 2025-2026 school year.

 History

 JMPS was founded by the Batchelder brothers to "challenge committed students with a robust, traditional education emphasizing America’s history and system of government."
-The vision the Batchelder brothers were aiming for at James Madison is a Midwestern, traditional education from about 50 years ago, with some positive modern influences sprinkled in.
-It is a classical liberal arts school which seeks to promote understanding of American history.
-The school focuses on developing students' understanding of the United States Constitution.
+It was a classical liberal arts school with an emphasis on American history and the United States Constitution.

 James Madison Preparatory School opened its doors in the fall of 2000.
 Fifty-three students showed up on the first day.
 JMPS had received its charter from the State Charter Board in 1999, having received the highest score ever given for a charter school application up to that time.
-The first year only 9th, 10th, and 11th graders populated the campus, but by the second year, the school had grown to include 7th, 8th, and 12th graders.
+The first year included only 9th, 10th, and 11th grade students, but by the second year, the school had grown to include 7th, 8th, and 12th graders.

-The first graduating class at James Madison Preparatory School was the Class of 2002, which only had four graduates.
+The first graduating class at James Madison Preparatory School was the Class of 2002, which had four graduates.
 The largest graduating class was the Class of 2012, which had 31 graduates.

+The school closed at the end of the 2025-2026 school year due to low enrollment.